cancerwise/machine-learning/README.md

 ## Data Preprocessing

-Here's the data preprocessing steps that we apply to our datasets:
+Here are the data preprocessing steps that we apply to our datasets:
 1. **Feature Selection**
 2. **Imputing Missing Values**
 3. **Drop Duplicate Data**
 4. **Remove Outliers**
-6. **Split the Data** (into training set, validation set, and test set)
+6. **Split the Data** (into a training set, validation set, and test set)
 7. **Feature Scaling**
 8. **Resample the Data**

-## Modelling
+## Model Development

 Our neural network consists of 2-3 layers:
-1. We use **ReLU** as activation function for the input layer and the hidden layer
+1. We use **ReLU** as the activation function for the input layer and the hidden layer
-2. We use **Sigmoid** as activation function for the putput layer
+2. We use **Sigmoid** as the activation function for the output layer

 ## Training